mattermost/docs/source/overview/mattermost-cloud-overview.rst

 How much does Mattermost Cloud cost?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mattermost Cloud Professional is free for up to 10 users.
-After 10 users, it is $10 USD per user, per month as a pay-as-you-go subscription.
+Mattermost Cloud Professional is $10 USD per user, per month as a pay-as-you-go subscription.
 If you have over 1000 users please contact us.

 Mattermost Cloud Enterprise is an annual subscription.
 Please contact us for a quote.

 How can customers trial Mattermost Cloud?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mattermost Cloud Professional edition is free for up to ten users and all features are provided in this free offering.
+Mattermost Cloud Professional edition is available to trial for 14 days.

 Mattermost Cloud Enterprise offers a discounted proof-of-concept program for a 60-day period.
 The proof-of-concept program includes a dedicated Customer Engineer.

 When will support for other regions be available?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Mattermost Cloud Enterprise will support data residency in early 2021.
+Mattermost Cloud Enterprise will support data residency in 2021.
 We appreciate feedback from our customers on regional support for both editions.

 How is Mattermost Cloud secured?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^